sinkstyt/Pierre.Solution/README.md

 | Bread (3)                    | 10    |
 | Pastry                       | 2     |
 | Pastry (3)                   | 5     |

+* _in other words: Loaves of bread are buy 2 get 1 free.
+Pastries are $1 off for every three._

 ## Setup and Installation
 _the code depends on just a few built-in namespaces which will be brought into the picture by following these steps_